-DER and CHP can contribute to the transformation of the energy future of the United States.
+Distributed energy resources and combined heat and power can contribute to the transformation of the energy future of the United States.
 CHP offers significant, economy-wide energy efficiency improvement and emissions reduction potential.
-Our existing system of centralized electricity generation charts an unsustainable energy path, one that includes increasing fuel consumption and carbon emissions.
-A recent study found that instead of building new power plants to meet electrical demands, the installation of DER could reduce CO_2 and NO_x emissions by 50% or more (Kaarsburg, Gorte, Munson, 1999).
+Our existing system of centralized electricity generation charts an unsustainable energy path, with increasing fuel consumption and carbon emissions.
 Besides saving energy and reducing emissions, distributed generation also addresses emerging congestion problems within the electricity transmission and distribution grid.

-The terms that have been presented in this study aim to bring clarification to the growing and complicated areas of Distributed Energy Resources and Combined Heat and Power.
-The next step in this process is for the industry to consider this set of terms to begin using greater consistency in terms and definitions.
-Such consistency is necessary for accurate data collection: a global terminology will make possible the development of metrics to track DER and CHP installations and the integration of these systems into the nation's energy portfolio.
+The terms that have been presented in this report aim to bring clarification to the growing and complicated areas of distributed energy resources and combined heat and power.
+The next step in this process is for the industry to adopt this set of terms and to begin to establish a consistency in the language used.
+A global terminology will make possible the development of metrics to track DER and CHP installations and the integration of these systems into the nation's energy portfolio.